 Participants who presented a higher level of technological competency were able to better navigate on their phones, thus highlighting that app literacy skills are necessary when selecting a health app.
-One participant, who had never used a health app before, showed signs of technical difficulties (ie, lack of skills) during the think-aloud exercise while searching for an alcohol reduction app in a commercial app store:
+One participant, who had never used a health app before, showed signs of technical difficulties (i.e. lack of skills) during the think aloud exercise while searching for an alcohol reduction app in a commercial app store.

-I wouldn't know how to do that [refining the search to find a suitable app].
-[P12]
+"I wouldn't know how to do that [refining the search to find a suitable app]."
+(P12)

-In addition, 2 participants expressed their concern toward the older generation and stated that training should be provided for those with insufficient technological and app literacy skills:
+Additionally, two participants expressed their concern toward the older generation and stated that training should be provided for those with insufficient technological and app literacy skills.

-My nanny is diabetic and if there was an app to help her with her diabetes, then I'm sure she would be happy to use it but it's just someone would need to explain it to her.
-[P18]
+"My nanny is diabetic and if there was an app to help her with her diabetes, then I'm sure she would be happy to use it but it's just someone would need to explain it to her."
+(P18)

-All participants expressed their decision to look for an app for health reasons, such as getting healthier or preventing illness.
-This included reasons of being diagnosed, or having a family member diagnosed, with a medical condition (eg, diabetes and high blood pressure) or concerns of the negative effect a current behavior may have (eg, smoking and alcohol consumption) to better manage or improve their mental health (eg, anxiety and self-confidence) and general well-being (eg, sleep quality):
+All participants expressed their decision to look for an app for health reasons, such as getting healthier or to prevent illness.
+This included reasons of being diagnosed, or having a family member diagnosed, with a medical condition (e.g. diabetes, high blood pressure), concern of the negative effect a current behaviour may have (e.g. smoking, alcohol consumption), to better manage or improve their mental health (e.g. anxiety, self-confidence) and general wellbeing (e.g. sleep quality):

-I'm trying to avoid having type 2 diabetes, or getting it, so there's a background, my mother, in my family, there's a heart conditions background, which is why I'm really wanting to do something about my health.
-[P3]
+"I'm trying to avoid having type 2 diabetes, or getting it, so there's a background, my mother, in my family, there's a heart conditions background, which is why I'm really wanting to do something about my health."
+(P3)

-Although most participants were aware of the existence of some apps, 3 participants were surprised by the existence of health apps for smoking cessation and mental health issues:
+While most participants were aware of the existence of some apps, three participants were surprised by the existence of health apps for smoking cessation and mental health issues.

-It didn't cross my mind that I could use an app for stopping smoking, so it is new.
-[P16]
+"It didn't cross my mind that I could use an app for stopping smoking, so it is new."
+(P16)